BDalco/myreads-react/README.md

 My Reads

 In the MyReads project, I created a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
 The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
 Follow the instructions to get a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Table of Contents